KickSeason/neon-js/README.md

 - Maintainer is [Yak Jun Xiang](https://github.com/snowypowers)

 ## Changelog
-add a interface **sendAssetsFromAddrs** whick support send assets from multiaddress. you can use like this:
+add a interface **sendAssetsFromAddrs** which supports sending assets from multiaddresses. you can use like this:
 ```
 require('@babel/register')
 var Neon = require('./src/index.js')